 All these get added-up to final product cost affecting the final retail price.
 In-turn, this final price could significantly improve or blunt your edge over competitors providing similar products.
 CRM-based retailing lets you follow and predict the retail demand associated with each outlet.
 This helps you reduce the number of transits that reduce the final cost and increase profit margins.

 CRM analysis lets you can predict the overall demand for all available products.
 It also lets you forecast the upcoming product demand across your product landscape.
-By consolidating every incoming order, you could obtain data-oriented prediction for upcoming orders.
+By consolidating every incoming order, you could obtain a data-oriented prediction for upcoming orders.

 Develop optimal strategy or product distribution